 Extra Payments and Prepayments

 If your financial situation allows, make extra payments or pay more than the minimum amount due.
-This reduces the principal balance faster and can significantly reduce the total interest paid over the life of the loan.
+This lowers the principal balance more quickly and can greatly decrease the total interest paid over the life of the loan.

 Understanding the Terms and Conditions